poojanagrawal/mesalabs-day1/lab1/README.md

 main-sequence (TAMS).
 Look under ``! when to stop`` in ``&controls`` of your *inlist_project*.

-You'll note there are two conditions that can trigger the model to end.
+There are two conditions that can trigger the model to end.
 The first is
 ```fortran
 Lnuc_div_L_zams_limit = 0.99d0